venoajie/trading-app-frontend/README.md

 The primary application shell is managed by Mantine's `AppShell`.
 It is rendered **only** for authenticated users.
 *   **Header (`AppShell.Header`):** The header is now the primary navigation and context hub.
     *   **Horizontal Navigation:** On desktop, the main navigation (`MainNav.jsx`) is rendered as a series of horizontal dropdown menus.
 On mobile, a `Burger` icon opens a `Drawer` containing a vertical navigation list.
     *   **Global KPI Bar:** A persistent status bar is integrated into the center of the header on desktop.
-It displays key portfolio metrics (e.g., Total Value, YTD Return) that are visible on every page.
+It displays key portfolio metrics sourced from `dashboardStore`.
-    *   **User Menu:** The authenticated user's email is always visible on the right side of the header, providing access to a logout action.
+    *   **User Menu & Theme Toggle:** The authenticated user's email is always visible on the right side of the header, providing access to a logout action and a new "Account Settings" page.
+A user-controlled theme toggle (light/dark) is also present in this area.
 *   **Main Content (`AppShell.Main`):** Renders the active page component via the router's `<Outlet />`.
 *   **AI Assistant (`AppShell.Aside`):** Contains the global `AssistantSidebar.jsx`.
 Its visibility is user-controllable on desktop and it is accessed via a FAB/Drawer pattern on mobile.